bbqkees/ems-esp-domoticz-plugin/README.md

 ## To Do List

 - Add the additional topics for controlling thermostat night/day settings.
-- Add the heating and tapwater active parameters
 - Shower stats
 - Heartbeat check (MQTT availability as a sensor)
 - Add commands for setting boiler comfort parameters and ww temperature and setting.